CharmiKalariaPatel/Automation_Test/README.md

 # Automation_Test

 Description

-This is an automation solution to find league,team and player from the app and make sure user can navigate through all pages
+This is an automation solution that uses appium server and weddriveIO testing framwork to talk to mobile application and perform differnt task.
+I create seprate pageobjects folder which contains all the objects and tests are under specs folder.
+This projects uses javascript language

 Prerequisites
 * JDK 11